taskpond/fsa-ponpon/README.md

 Demonstrate serve website by setting virtual host on nginx in linux and set reverse-proxy to Hapi server on port 80

 - Open Bowser (chrome, firefox etc)
-- Go to `172.18.5.75` to access Hapi server on port 80 (Ethernet website)
+- Go to `172.18.5.130` to access Hapi server on port 80 (Ethernet website)

+### Assignment 7: Hapi + Joi + Mongoose

+Demonstrate server-side form validation using Joi and save the data in a Mongoose model.

+- Open Bowser (chrome, firefox etc)
+- Go to `172.18.5.130/register` to register new event
+- Go to `172.18.5.130/events` to show event list
+- Go to `172.18.5.130/events/{id}` to specific event